-Darryl from Southampton Campers shares his thoughts and ideas around single parent holidays and how this looks in the new normal!
-He is also excited to hit the road this year with his own children.
+Darryl from Southampton Campers shares his thoughts and ideas around single parent camping holidays !
+He is also excited to hit the road with his own children this year :

 The realisation that holidays may not be the same for some time has very much hit home for most of the UK population.
 Although those living in England will now be allowed to travel abroad as of 10 July (at least to a select number of countries for now), many families do not feel comfortable about air travel right now.
 For some single parents, there is another level to this as well.
 Booking an overseas holiday could prove quite a divisive issue right now, and where there is an ex-partner, it can cause arguments, worry and tension.